 DGMGRL> set masterobserver to dbobss; Sent the proposed master observer to the data guard broker configuration.
 Please run SHOW OBSERVER to see if master observer switch actually happens.
 DGMGRL>

-When you use multiple observers you can have more control how to protect your DG, you can have one observer in each site and choose the side that you want to protect.
+When you use multiple observers you can have more control over how to protect your DG, you can have one observer in each site and choose the side that you want to protect.
 You can write one script to check the database role and change the master to protect the desired database role.

-Since multiple observers continue to use hierarchy decision, the decision remains over only one observer.
-Even if you have multiple three observers, if you put the master observer in the same site than standby and they become isolated, they still decide alone and because FSFO the primary continues to shutdown because it thinks that it is isolated (even if the primary continues to receive connections from the other two observers).
+Since multiple observers continue to use a hierarchy decision, the decision remains over only one observer.
+Even if you have multiple three observers if you put the master observer in the same site than standby and they become isolated, they still decide alone and because FSFO the primary continues to shutdown because it thinks that it is isolated (even if the primary continues to receive connections from the other two observers).

-In my next post I will dig more about this, with some examples and logs/traces analyses.
+In my next post, I will dig more about this, with some examples and logs/traces analyses.
 You will see some details when the standby is isolated and you use multiple observers.